rightsstatements/rightsstatements.github.io/en/_posts/2020-03-18-adopting-the-rights-statements-in-india-a-report-on-the-national-workshop.md

 # Report from the workshop on the adoption of Rights Statements for digital libraries in India

-*By Greg Cram and Paul Keller*

-*Photos by Shibabroto Banerjee.
+*By Greg Cram and Paul Keller.
+Photos by Shibabroto Banerjee.
 Flowchart by Paul Keller*

 From 6 to 9 September rightsstatements.org consortium partner [National Library of India](https://www.nationallibrary.gov.in/) (NDLI) organized a national workshop on the adoption of Rights Statements for digital libraries in India.
 The event took place on the campus of the [Indian Institute of Technology in Kharagpur](http://www.iitkgp.ac.in/) in West Bengal where the main NDLI offices are located.
 The workshop consisted of two parts, an invitation only pre-workshop brainstorm followed by the actual workshop which was open to the public.